WaifuBeforeLaifu/Datapacks/Mini UHC/README.md

 ## Mechanical Changes
 - Natural Regen is turned off
 - Beds will heal you if you have full hunger
-- Drop a campfire(item) on the ground to create a healing campfire
+- Place a campfire to get a small regeneration effect
 - Drop TNT(item) on the ground to turn it into unstable tnt
 - Craft 9 of any leaves together to make an apple
 - Craft a golden apple with only 1 ingot instead of 8